New Zealand police hunt 'active shooter' after gunman opens fire at mosque

 The Bangladesh cricket team is in Christchurch to play New Zealand in a third cricket test starting on Saturday.

+Muslims account for just over 1 percent of New Zealand’s population, a 2013 census showed.

-Reporting by Charlotte Greenfield and Praveen Menon; Editing by Robert Birsel
+Reporting by Charlotte Greenfield and Praveen Menon; Editing by Robert Birsel and Michael Perry